 View this post on Instagram

-As we swap our bikinis and iced teas for chunky knits and pumpkin spice lattes, we also need to remember to switch up our skincare regime.
-As the temperatures begin to drop, our skin tends to become drier and our luminous glow from the sunshine seems like a distant memory.
+As we swap our bikinis and iced teas for chunky knits and pumpkin spice lattes, we also need to remember to switch up our skincare regimen.
+As the temperatures begin to drop, our skin tends to become drier, and our luminous glow from the sunshine seems like a distant memory.
 Hair also tends to become slightly brittle as it’s constantly exposed to heat, as well as the cold.
 Basically, winter, although festive and fun, can wreak havoc on your beauty game.
 So, we called in the expert: Dr. Friedmann from the Harley Street Dermatology Clinic, for his winter skincare rules to SAVE your skin.

 1. Moisturize as much as possible!

 Dr. Friedmannn explained that because of “the wind and cold and the transition between heated and cold environments, skin can become dry.
-Therefore, it’s good to moisturize as often as possible especially before going outside as this retains the skin’s moisture.”
-During the winter, you could also start using heavier formulas, like cream moisturizers as this will help lock in hydration – if you have oily or acne-prone skin, be sure to check that the formula is non-comedogenic.
-And be sure to carry lip balm with you everywhere, to keep your lips moisturized and crack-free.
+Therefore, it’s good to moisturize as often as possible, especially before going outside, as this retains the skin’s moisture.”
+During the winter, you could also start using heavier formulas, like cream moisturizers, as this will help lock in hydration – if you have oily or acne-prone skin, be sure to check that the formula is non-comedogenic.
+And be sure to carry lip balm with you everywhere to keep your lips moisturized and crack-free.
 Check out our ultimate 9 lip balms here.

 2. Be mindful of sensitive skin

 Dr. Friedmann advises that “if you notice your skin is more sensitive in the winter” you should “avoid irritants such as soap, wipes, and fragrances.”
 Instead, he suggests “using soap substitutes and fragrance-free, hypoallergenic products.”
 He also recommends using cream cleansers “instead of soaps such as aqueous cream or dermol.”
-Although, he adds “if there’s an underlying condition such as mild eczema, seborrheic dermatitis or acne rosacea, see a dermatologist to have it treated.
+Although, he adds, “if there’s an underlying condition such as mild eczema, seborrheic dermatitis or acne rosacea, see a dermatologist to have it treated.
 This might permanently improve the problem.”

 3. Look after your body